ivanbond-tech/wikis/[NGINX]Reverse-SSH-Proxy.md

   <li>openrc: <code>sudo rc-update add sshd default && sudo rc-service sshd start</code></li>
 </ul>

+<h3>Final Configurations (Port-Forwarding, DNS)</h3>
+<p>Ensure that your domain (example.com) and all desired subdomains are pointing to your local network's public IP address.
+This is usually done by creating an 'A RECORD' on your DNS provider's web portal.
+Lastly, ensure that all required ports are correctly forwarded in your router settings, like port 22 (SSH) for TCP/UDP on your reverse proxy host.</p>

 <h3>Testing SSH</h3>
 <p>Assuming all went well, you can now access your server hosts using the following syntax...</p>
 <ul>